Campus Writing Program

 Writing Intensive Teaching

 TAs attend Writing Intensive workshop; I meet with TAs at the begining and end of each semester; I also have a norming session for first submissions.
 Students communicate and compare and consistent grading is critical.
 First times TAs are required to attend lecture, norming sessions, and Writing Intensive Workshops offered by the Campus Writing Program.
 I attend labs discuss issues and assignments.
 My Labs are completely Team Based and the work is very task oriented and all about applying what we learned and discussed in lecture 2 days before.
 The TAs manage the Labs in that they keep student teams on task and answer basic questions as they complete application assignments related to their chosen topics.
-I "float" around the labs each week, mostly because it is fun but really the students are mostly teaching each other in Lab.
+I float around the labs each week, mostly because it is fun, but really the students are mostly teaching each other in Lab.
 Student teams working together are totally capable of figuring out the Lab Assignments 95% of the time.
 My primary recruiting method is that EVERY semester I identify the 5-6 best writers who enjoyed the class.
-I then tell them to contact me if they choose to go on to grad school someday.
+I then tell them to contact me if they choose to go on to grad school some day.
 I also make sure that I have overlap on when TAs are finishing their graduate programs so TA institutional knowledge doesn't all leave at once.
 I designate one as Lead TA to be a mentor for new TAs.